bdevorem/WebPortfolio-Hugo/bio.md

-I am currently a sophomore Computer Science student at the University of Notre Dame.
+I am currently a rising Junior Computer Science student at the University of Notre Dame.
 I am interested in Robotics, and I help coach a local South Bend team.
 I am a member of the Notre Dame Linux Users Group.
 I enjoy working on side projects, some of which I intend to post here.